 Enough is enough.

-I felt good about my application—making sure to put my best foot forward.
+I felt good about my application—putting my best foot forward.

 When I got the email from you telling me that you’d like to interview me for the job, I was SO EXCITED.